jina-ai/clip-as-service/docs/user-guides/client.md

 ## Encoding

-Client provides `.encode()` function that allows you to send sentences, images to the server in a streaming and sync/async manner.
+Client provides {func}`~clip_client.client.Client.encode` function that allows you to send sentences, images to the server in a streaming and sync/async manner.
 Encoding here means getting the fixed-length vector representation of a sentence or image.

 `.encode()` supports two basic input types:
 - **An iterable of `str`**, e.g. `List[str]`, `Tuple[str]`, `Generator[str]` are all acceptable.